 Cycle in Agent Call Graph Goes Undetected

 Your LangGraph or AutoGen orchestrator has a “planner” agent that delegates subtasks to a “researcher” and a “coder.”
-Under certain conditions — when the coder produces output the planner deems too abstract — the planner routes back to the researcher for more detail.
-The researcher asks the coder to produce a concrete example.
-The coder’s example is too abstract again.
+When the coder produces output the planner deems too abstract, the planner routes back to the researcher for more detail.
+The researcher asks the coder for a concrete example.
+The example is too abstract again.
 The loop runs 400 times before burning the token budget.
-Or an OpenAI Swarm implementation has agents that hand off to each other with no depth limit: Agent A → Agent B → Agent C → Agent A. Each agent in the cycle adds a small amount of reasoning.
-After 200 hops, the pipeline has spent $40 and produced nothing useful.
-No error is raised — the cycle just runs.
+Or an OpenAI Agents SDK pipeline (the successor to the now-archived Swarm) has agents that hand off with no real limit: Agent A to Agent B to Agent C back to Agent A. Each hop adds a little reasoning.
+After 200 hops the run has spent $40 and produced nothing useful.
+Often no exception is raised — the cycle just runs until something else breaks.

 Common causes